Course Syllabus: Deep Learning for Robot Perception

 Discussions will take place in-person.

-In-person discussions will be held on Tuesdays from 3:30-5:30 PM EST in room CSRB 2246.
-Remote access will be available through Zoom.
+In-person discussions will be held on Tuesdays from 3:30-5:30 PM ET in room CSRB 2246.

-Programming Projects
+Programming Projects (Individual)

-You will complete 5 programming projects over the course of the semester.
+You will complete 5 individual programming projects over the course of the semester.
 All projects will be implemented using Python, Pytorch and Google Colab.

-Final Project
+Final Project (Group)

 Instead of a final exam at the end of the semester, you will complete a final project working in groups of 1 to 3 students.